Trump says Israel has agreed on terms for a 60-day ceasefire in Gaza and urges Hamas to accept deal

 “I hope, for the good of the Middle East, that Hamas takes this Deal, because it will not get better — IT WILL ONLY GET WORSE,” he said.

-The joint statement by groups including Oxfam, Save the Children and Amnesty International came as at least 10 Palestinians were killed while seeking desperately needed food, witnesses and health officials said.
+The joint statement by groups including Oxfam, Save the Children and Amnesty International followed the killings of at least 10 Palestinians who were seeking desperately needed food, witnesses and health officials said.
 Meanwhile, Israeli airstrikes killed at least 37 in southern Gaza's Khan Younis, according to Nasser Hospital.

 “Tents, tents they are hitting with two missiles?” asked Um Seif Abu Leda, whose son was killed in the strikes.
 Mourners threw flowers on the body bags.

-In other developments, Israel’s defense minister, Israel Katz, warned that his country would respond forcefully to the firing of a missile the military said originated from Yemen.
+Before Trump's announcement, Israel’s defense minister, Israel Katz, had warned that his country would respond forcefully to the firing of a missile the military said originated from Yemen.
 Sirens sounded across parts of Israel, alerting residents to the attack and the launch of two projectiles from Gaza.
 All were intercepted by Israeli defense systems.

 The missile launch marked the first attack by the Iran-backed Houthi rebels since the end of the 12-day war initiated by Israel with Iran.
 Katz said Yemen could face the same fate as Tehran.